Markel and Wottge Open Space Plan

 Can you please provide a 200 to 360 buffer or just remove the “possible connector path” on Willow Wood Dr to Wottage?
 All other path’s except this one has a minimum of a 200 foot buffer and the Willow Wood Ct concrete path is SO CLOSE this trail.
 Also what is the point of having a 20 foot wide path (10 crusher and 10 concrete) 100 to 200 yards in Wottage when it flows into 10 foot paths?
 The crossing on Sheridan and Sheridan/144th would benefit from speed blinking signs to remind drivers of the speed limit.
 Cars speed all the time on Sheridan and the increase of foot and bike traffic makes this even more dangerous.
 144th and Sheridan is a notoriously dangerous and accident prone intersection.

-CH asked 8 months ago
+CH asked over 1 year ago

 Thank you for your comments.
 We received insightful feedback at the 7.29.23 informational booths and are working on implementing these changes into the Final Plans.
 In response to your questions: